samliddicott/meet4k/README.md

     Card: OBSBOT Meet 4K: OBSBOT Meet 4K
     Bus : usb-0000:00:14.0-8.3.1.1

-Show unit 6 selector 6 memory dump.
+Show unit 6 selector 6 memory dump -- good for debugging.
 (You can't simply write this back with changes, an RPC mechanism is used)

     meet4k OBSBOT get